Questions and Answers about FEEDING THE SHEEP

 A: They loved each other to pieces, but for the first six months that Pogo was here she wouldn't go within five feet of him.

-Q: What is Pogo like?
+Q: What was Pogo like?

 Q: Really?